Published: May 18, 2020

 Q12.
 Do employees count toward the capacity limits on various industries?
 (Added June 9, 2020)

 Q15.
 Can adults of different households play games in our fields?
-(Added June 24, 2020)
+(Updated Aug.
+4, 2020)

 A1.
 Yes, the order says, “Any worker who can work from home must do so.”
 Whether the position allows an employee to work from home would be up to the employer to determine.

 A2.
-Violation of an executive order is a misdemeanor, and upon conviction must be punished by a fine not to exceed $1,000 or by imprisonment for not more than 90 days.
+Violation of an executive order is a misdemeanor and, upon conviction, must be punished by a fine not to exceed $1,000 or by imprisonment for not more than 90 days.
 Nothing in the executive order is intended to encourage or allow law enforcement to transgress individual constitutional rights.
+Violation of specifically Executive Order 20-81 (requiring face coverings) is a petty misdemeanor and, upon conviction, must be punished by a fine not to exceed $100.

 - Read the DNR’s Industry Guidance for Safely Reopening Campgrounds